 Contact a New Jersey Criminal Defense Lawyer Today to Discuss Your Case

 New Jersey assault and domestic violence charges should not be taken lightly, and experienced legal representation is necessary in every case.
 When you call the Law Offices of Brian J. Neary, you can discuss your charges with the premier criminal defense law firm in Hudson or Bergen Counties.
 Brian J. Neary has been named in the area of non-white collar defense for 25 years in Best Lawyers in America.
-To schedule a free consultation and case evaluation with a New Jersey criminal defense lawyer, please call us today or contact us online.
+To schedule a free consultation and case evaluation with a New Jersey assault attorney, please call us today at (201) 801-4365 or contact us online.